indiana-university/rivet-docs/content/blog/rivet-spea.md

 Recently, UITS employee and SPEA instructor Mark Niswander collaborated with the Rivet team to teach a unit about Rivet in his undergraduate Information Technology in Public Affairs class.

-I reached out to Mark and asked him a few questions about his experience using Rivet in the classroom, how students felt about Rivet, and his ideas for teaching Rivet in the future.
+I reached out to Mark after finals wrapped up and asked him a few questions about his experience using Rivet in the classroom, how students felt about Rivet, and his ideas for teaching Rivet in the future.

 **Scott: Why did you decide to teach a unit on Rivet?**